krispychipz/retreat-guide/README.md

 ## Usage

 Run the script (it will fetch several pages from the site's AJAX endpoint).
-By default it prints results to the console, but you can also write them to an XML file using `--output`:
+By default it prints results to the console.
+Pass `--output` to write the collected events to an XML file instead of printing them:

 ```bash
 python parse_sesshin_events.py